Ryan McMahon Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 18th in the league.
+- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in MLB.

-- The Dodgers' 4.08 team ERA ranks 13th across all MLB pitching staffs.
+- The Dodgers have a 4.07 team ERA that ranks 13th among all league pitching staffs.

-- Dodgers pitchers combine to give up 191 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Dodgers pitchers combine to rank 17th in baseball in home runs allowed (193 total, 1.2 per game).

-- Sheehan makes the start for the Dodgers, his 11th of the season.
-He is 3-1 with a 5.13 ERA and 54 strikeouts in 54 1/3 innings pitched.
+- Yarbrough gets the start for the Dodgers, his ninth of the season.
+He is 7-6 with a 3.78 ERA and 65 strikeouts in 85 2/3 innings pitched.

-- In his most recent time out on Friday against the San Francisco Giants, the right-hander went 4 2/3 innings, giving up one earned run without surrendering a hit.
+- His last appearance came in relief on Saturday when the left-hander threw 3 2/3 innings against the San Francisco Giants, surrendering two earned runs while giving up five hits.

-- In 12 games this season, the 23-year-old has put up an ERA of 5.13, with 8.9 strikeouts per nine innings.
-Opponents are hitting .209 against him.
+- The 31-year-old has a 3.78 ERA and 6.8 strikeouts per nine innings in 24 games this season, while allowing a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.